 To schedule a visit, either contact the head coach or our Admission Office.
-You can either schedule a day visit or an overnight.
 During your visit, you will have the opportunity to take a tour of campus, sit in on a class and spend time with the team.
-If you are spending the night, you will be paired with a student-athlete from your team.
-Both the current student-athlete and the prospective student-athlete must sign the Overnight Contract Agreement.
+To learn more about upcoming visit opportunities, please go to http://www.hood.edu/visit.

 A member institution, on its campus may not conduct any physical activity at which one or more prospective student-athletes reveal, demonstrate or display their athletics abilities in any sport.
 A tryout is any physical activity (e.g. practice session or test) conducted by or arranged on behalf of a college, at which you display your ability.

 An athletics staff member or other representatives of the institution's athletics interests shall not make any contact in any manner with the student-athlete of another NCAA or NAIA four year collegiate institution, directly or indirectly, with out first obtaining written permission to do so, regardless of who makes the initial contact.

 If a current student-athlete attends another Division III institution, he/she may issue on their own behalf, permission for another Division III institution to contact them about a potential transfer.
 The self release will need to be forwarded to the director of athletics and/or the compliance officer at the institution of interest.
 Contact may occur during the 30-day period beginning with the date the permission to contact form was signed by the student-athlete.